BeanBagKing/1029_crack.py/README.md

 For usage, reference the Hashcat Test Suite: https://github.com/hashcat/hashcat/blob/master/docs/hashcat-plugin-development-guide.md#test-suite

 Nearly everything you would need to incorporate this into your own script is on line 21 though.

+**Update 1 Apr 2023 - Update to add Golang script* Playing around with ChatGPT/Bing Chat and writing code, used this one as a simple test case.
+It got a lot of things wrong, but in a lot of places got it close enough that I could fix the logic errors or the order of operations wtihout really knowing the language.
+It's pretty incredible.

+New changes are command line flags, e.g. it should now be run as:

+`go run .\1029_crack.go -hash UmTGMgTFbA35+PSgMOoZ2ToPpAK+awC010ZOYWQQIfc= -wordlist C:\Users\Mike\Downloads\rockyou.txt`

+or compiled with `go build` into an executable that you can run.
+This version is much faster.